tomjo21/Real-Time-Network-Traffic-Analyzer/README.md

 🚨 Custom alerts for suspicious traffic

-📚 Credits
-Inspired by: Chaitanya Rahalkar’s article on freeCodeCamp

-Thanks to the developers of Streamlit, Scapy, Pandas, and Plotly for their awesome tools.

 📄 License
 This project is for educational purposes.
 If you adapt or build upon it, feel free to reference this repo.
 MIT License.